 - You Remain a Team

-With NFP you rely on an external factor (the chart) to guide your discussion about sex.
-Sometimes, the chart has your answer for you as is the case when you are postponing pregnancy and it’s near peak day.
-In marriage, rebuffed attempts at physical intimacy can cause resentment or a waning of emotional intimacy.
-However, NFP keeps it objective with both parties understanding their sacrifice is in service of their common family planning objectives.
+With NFP, you rely on an external factor (the chart) to guide your discussion about sex.
+Each cycle, there will be many day which offer you a clear green light.
+There will also be some which offer a clear red light.
+In marriage, rebuffed attempts at physical intimacy by one party can cause resentment or a waning of emotional intimacy.
+However, NFP keeps it objective with both parties understanding that their sacrifice is in service of their common family planning objectives.

 - Improved Communication